Loading...

 Experienced $65

-An experienced or specialized trainer could charge up to $120 - $150 per session - this can increase if you’re in a big city like New York or LA, so be prepared to spend big bucks if you’re looking to hire the crème de la crème.
+An extremely experienced or highly specialized trainer could charge up to $120 - $150 per session - again, this can increase if you’re in a big city like New York or LA, so be prepared to spend big bucks if you’re looking to hire the crème de la crème.

 One-to-one vs. group training sessions